mainmatter/mainmatter.com/_videos/2021-08-09-built-to-last-daniel-beutler.md

   ensure the business keeps scaling.

 description:
-  simplabs' founder Marco Otte-Witte sat down for a conversation with interviewed Daniel Beutler, an executive coach and advisor and former President of Trainline International.
+  simplabs' founder Marco Otte-Witte sat down for a conversation with Daniel Beutler, an executive coach and advisor and former President of Trainline International.

 og:
   image: /assets/images/resources/videos/2021-08-09-built-to-last-10-daniel-beutler/og-image.png